 Carbon fiber is an extremely versatile material.
 This sleek composite is used in a range of high-performance applications and is recognized for its excellent strength and stiffness compared to its weight.
-From high-end automobiles and sporting goods to aerospace and medical solutions, carbon fiber is everywhere.
+From high-end automobiles and sporting goods like snow boards to aerospace and medical solutions, carbon fiber is everywhere.
 What's even more exciting is that carbon fiber applications are expected to grow.
 As modern technology evolves and carbon fiber manufacturing costs decrease, professionals expect an explosion in carbon fiber composite products across many industries.

 Interested in carbon fiber composites and composite technology?
 Learn more about how we got here, the current uses of carbon fiber, and how to get involved in the future of carbon fiber composite technology.

 Before we dive into carbon fiber's uses today, it's important to know where this material came from.
 While most people think of carbon fiber as an ultramodern, space-age material, it has actually been around for over 150 years.
 However, the earliest forms of this material looked very different from the carbon fiber we know today.

 Sir Joseph Wilson Swan first experimented with carbon filament, carbon fiber's predecessor, in the mid-1800s.
 This material gained broader recognition in the hands of Thomas Edison, who used it in 1879 as the filament for the first incandescent lightbulb.
 At this time, carbon fiber filaments were produced by forming high-cellulose materials like cotton or bamboo into shapes and then baking them at high temperatures.
 This process, called "pyrolysis," carbonized the materials to form carbon fiber filaments.